majklllll/python/README.md

-# python
+# python excerscise

-Write a small interacGve python utility that calculates matrix multiplication.
+Write a small interactive python utility that calculates matrix multiplication.
-None of the variables are passed as arguments, everything will be handled at runGme, please see the example run (user inputs are in red):
+None of the variables are passed as arguments, everything will be handled at runtime, please see the example run (user inputs are in red):

 $ ./mx_mul.py